 Admission Requirements

-Ph.D. students from any UC Davis graduate program/group are eligible for admission.
+Ph.D. students from ANY UC Davis graduate program/group are eligible for admission.
 The following Ph.D. programs are officially affiliated and support the DE: Animal Behavior, Animal Biology, Anthropology, Communication, Computer Science, Ecology, Economics, EducationGeography, Human Development, Linguistics, Nursing Science and Health-Care Leadership, Political Science, Psychology, Public Health Sciences, Sociology.
 The candidate should apply by sending the following material to the Chair of the DE (Prof. Hilbert, hilbert[at]ucdavis) and the Chair of the DE's Membership Committee (Prof. Frey, sfrey[at]ucdavis).

 1. the standard form from Graduate Studies needs to be signed by the Chair of the PhD Program (the program has to be officially affiliated with the DE).